haythamfayek/haythamfayek.github.io/index.md

 <br>

-*I am currently looking for strong students interested in artificial intelligence, machine learning, or deep learning, so please get in touch if you'd like to work with me.*
+*I am currently looking for strong students interested in artificial intelligence and machine learning, especially deep learning, so please get in touch if you would like to work with me.*

 <br/>